German court backs Gazprom on pipeline, rejects Polish challenge

 Last October the EU Commission lifted a cap on Gazprom's use of the Opal pipeline, which carries Russian gas to German and Czech customers.

-But Polish firms PGNiG PGN.WA and PGNiG Supply & Trading filed a legal challenge to that move, prompting the EU's Luxembourg-based General Court to suspend the Commission's decision in December.
+But Polish firms PGNiG (PGN.WA) and PGNiG Supply & Trading filed a legal challenge to that move, prompting the EU's Luxembourg-based General Court to suspend the Commission's decision in December.

 In response, Opal cut flows by a third early this year from near maximum capacity.